Meet our Trustees and read their online biographies.

-Global Managing Director, McKinsey & Company, since 2009.
+Chancellor, University of Waterloo, since 2018.
+Senior Advisor at Radical Ventures 2019.
+Global Managing Director, McKinsey & Company, 2009-2018.
 Education: University of British Columbia; Brasenose College, Oxford.
 McKinsey's Chairman for Asia, 2004-2009, based in Shanghai; led McKinsey’s office in Korea, 2000-2004.
 Member, Brookings Institution Foreign Policy Leadership Committee; Asian Development Bank Advisory Group on Human Resources Management.
 Chairman, International Advisory Committee to the President of South Korea on National Future and Vision.
 Served since June 2010.

 Mr Don Gogel (New Jersey & Balliol 1971)

 Chairman and Chief Executive Officer, Clayton Dubilier & Rice

 Chairman and Chief Executive Officer, Clayton Dubilier & Rice, New York.
 Education: Harvard College; Balliol College, Oxford; Harvard Law School.
 With Clayton Dubilier & Rice, New York, since 1989; CEO since 1998.
 Chairman of the Global Steering Committee (now Development Committee), Rhodes Trust, since 2007.
 Managing Director, Kidder Peabody & Co, 1985-1988.
 Co-chairman, Cancer Research Institute, New York.
 Senior Vice-Chairman and Trustee, Mount Sinai Medical Center.
 Member, Dean’s Council, Faculty of Arts and Sciences, Harvard University.
 Served since June 2010.